Foxfire342/osticket-prereqs/README.md

 </p>
 <p>
 To begin, login into your Microsoft Azure account and create a windows 10 virtual machine(VM) with 2-4 virtual CPUs along with a new resource group.
-When creating the VM, allow it to create a new Virtual Network(Vnet).
+When creating the VM, allow it to create a new Virtual Network(Vnet)(it should do that automatically).
 You can call your virtual machine name and resource group whatever you would like.
 Also be sure to choose a region that matches where you are geographically located.
 </p>
 <br />